graphcore/tutorials/feature_examples/popart/phased_execution/README.md

 1) Prepare the environment.

    Install the Poplar SDK following the instructions in the Getting Started guide for your IPU System.
-   Make sure to source the `enable.sh` scripts for poplar, gc_drivers and popart.
+   Make sure to source the `enable.sh` scripts for Poplar and PopART.

    The PopART Python API only supports Python 3.
 It is recommended to use a virtualenv.